The Strange Case of Captain Ramper

-The Strange Case of Captain Ramper (Ramper, der Tiermensch) is a 1927 German silent film directed by Max Reichmann and starring Paul Wegener and Mary Johnson.
+The Strange Case of Captain Ramper (Ramper, der Tiermensch), released in the UK as In the Path of Peril, is a 1927 German silent film directed by Max Reichmann and starring Paul Wegener and Mary Johnson.
 It was produced by Defu Company of Berlin, an American production unit associated with First National Pictures, Inc. The rights to the film were acquired by First National Pictures in 1928 for copyright and distribution.

 Plot

-Captain Ramper (Paul Wegener) and his loyal mechanic Charles Ipling (Camillo Kossuth) set out on a daring flight to conquer the North Pole.
+Captain Ramper and his mechanic Charles Ipling set out on a daring flight to conquer the North Pole.
 Their aircraft is last seen over the furthest outposts of civilization before vanishing without a trace.

 The pair crash-land in the frozen wilds of northern Greenland, their plane shattered and unusable.
-There, they discover the abandoned depot of an earlier expedition — a frozen relic of failure and hope.
+There, they discover the abandoned depot of an earlier expedition.
 Sustained by its remaining provisions, the two men endure brutal winters.
 But time stretches on, and hope fades.
-Ipling succumbs to the harsh life; Ramper, shattered by isolation and grief, loses his mind.
+Ipling succumbs and dies; Ramper, shattered by isolation and grief, loses his mind.
 He becomes a creature of the Arctic, living like a beast among polar bears — howling, scavenging, forgotten.

-Years later, a whaling ship, locked in Arctic ice and captained by The Captain (Raimondo van Riel), captures a strange man-like creature.
-They bring him back to Europe, where he is sold to a fairground showman.
-This man is Ramper — no longer recognized as the famed aviator, but displayed like a sideshow beast.
+Years later, a whaling ship The Polar Star, locked in Arctic ice, captures a strange man-like creature.
+They bring him back to Europe, where he is sold to a fairground showman, Chocolat.
+The creature is Ramper — no longer recognized as the famed aviator, but displayed like a sideshow beast.

-Only one person can approach him without fear: Zizi (Mary Johnson), the gentle sister of the booth-owner.
+Only one person can approach him without fear: Zizi, the gentle sister of the booth-owner Chocolat.
 Ramper, drawn to her with a deep and primal tenderness, obeys her every gesture.
-But Chocolat (Kurt Gerron), her devoted lover, is growing uneasy about the strange connection between them.
+But Freddy, her devoted lover, grows uneasy about the strange connection between them.

-At the fairgrounds, psychiatrist Dr. Barbazin (Hermann Vallentin), accompanied by his assistant Doktor (Hugo Döblin), visits out of curiosity.
-To his shock, he recognizes the “animal” as the long-lost Captain Ramper.
-Barbazin takes Ramper to his sanatorium, determined to awaken the human mind dormant beneath the savage mask.
-Slowly, miraculously, he succeeds.
+At the fairground, psychiatrist Dr. Barbazin, accompanied by his assistant Doctor, visits out of curiosity.
+To his shock, he recognizes the "animal" as the long-lost Captain Ramper.
+Barbazin buys Ramper and takes him to his sanatorium, determined to awaken the human mind dormant beneath the savage mask.
+Slowly and miraculously, he succeeds.

-Yet Ramper, though healed in mind, finds himself spiritually alienated.
+Ramper, though healed in mind, finds himself spiritually alienated.
 The modern world — with its machines, its noise, its greed — horrifies him.
-He sees clearly now the dehumanizing pace of progress.
+He sees clearly the dehumanizing pace of progress.
 He cannot understand or accept it.
-Even Zizi, the one soft light in this new life, cannot love him — her heart belongs to Chocolat.
+Even Zizi, the one soft light in this new life, cannot love him — her heart belongs to Freddy.

-When a charity fund is raised to support his rehabilitation, Ramper instead gives it to Zizi and Chocolat, selflessly supporting their future together.
+When a charity fund is raised to support his rehabilitation, Ramper instead gives it to Zizi and Freddy, selflessly supporting their future together.
 He has no place in this world.
-Longing for the only peace he’s ever known — the frozen solitude of the North — he signs aboard a whaling ship as a simple seaman.
+Longing for the only peace he has ever known — the frozen solitude of the North — he signs aboard a whaling ship as a simple seaman.
 Ironically, it is the same vessel that once brought him out of the wilderness.

 As the ship vanishes again into the white silence of the polar sea, Captain Ramper returns to the only life that made sense to him — far from men, back among the ice and the bears.